andrewdr14/claims_fraud_detection/README.md

 ### 2. Train Models

 Train and save the machine learning models:

 ```bash
 python -m claims_fraud.model
 ```
-This will create and persist models (e.g., as `.pkl` files) for later use by the API.

 ### 3. Start the Flask API

-Launch the web API to serve predictions:
+Launch the web API to serve predictions and visualizations:

 ```bash
 python -m claims_fraud.app
 ```
-The API will be available at [http://localhost:5000](http://localhost:8080) by default.
+The API will be available at [http://localhost:8080](http://localhost:8080) by default.

+---

 ## Running Tests